 The old PhpGedView trees have been replaced with the more up-to-date ‘webtrees’ program.
 You may find these notes helpful when searching the new version of the trees for the first time, particularly as there are now more than 65,000 names in the tree (as at Feb 2020).

 Clicking on ‘Proceed to Tree’ at the top or bottom of this article in the main menu will take you to the tree homepage.
 There is no need to log in.
 That is purely for Blackett Admin.

 Enter the name of the person you’re searching for in the small panel in the top RH corner, then click on the small magnifying glass icon next to it (or press ‘Enter’ on your computer).
 Then scroll down through the list of trees to the range of possible individuals below.
 If you’ve entered a common name such as ‘John Blackett’, you’ll see there are many pages of possibilities to search, including some close relatives of each John Blackett.
 Scroll through the pages until you get to the start of the ‘John Blackett’ entries, then work your way through them.
 (NB.
 If you’re sure of the year of birth of the person you’re looking for you can add that year after their name to narrow the search.)
-You can also search this way by entering a location instead of a name, as the search function looks through all mentions of a particular word in the details of each entry, not just the name of the individual.
+You can also search this way by entering a location instead of, or in addition to, a name, as the search function looks through all mentions of a particular word in the details of each entry, not just the name of the individual.
 If you're not sure whether the individual is part of the Main Blackett tree or one of the ones still unconnected (see below) remember to click the 'Select All' box.